Linear convergence of proximal descent schemes on the Wasserstein space: Two-layer mean-field neural networks

-\end{corollary} We finish this section by considering the example of an $L^2$-loss function for a two-layer mean-field NN and showing that, under regularity conditions on the activation function, the loss function satisfies Assumption \ref{ass:convexity}, \ref{ass:lip-flat}, \ref{assumption:L-derivative}, \ref{ass:lip-intrinsic}. \begin{example}[Two-layer mean-field neural network; \cite{10.1214/20-AIHP1140}] Let $\nu$ be a compactly supported measure representing the training data $(y,z) \in \mathbb R \times \mathbb R^{d-1},$ let $(w,b) \in \mathbb R^{d-1} \times \mathbb R$ be the parameters of the neural network and let $\varphi:\mathbb R \to \mathbb R$ be a bounded, continuous, non-constant activation function.
+In this section, we consider the example of a loss function for a two-layer mean-field neural network and showing that, under regularity conditions on the activation function, the loss function satisfies Assumptions \ref{ass:convexity}, \ref{assumption:L-derivative}, \ref{ass:lip-intrinsic}, \ref{assumption:unif-lsi}.

+The pioneering works \cite{Chizat2018OnTG,Mei2018AMF,Rotskoff2018NeuralNA} showed that training a two-layer neural network in the mean-field regime can be viewed as minimizing a convex function over the space of probability distributions of the parameters of the network.
+This perspective has provided a framework for studying the convergence of various training dynamics for two-layer mean-field neural networks (see, e.g., \cite{10.1214/20-AIHP1140, chizat2022meanfield, Nitanda2022ConvexAO, suzuki2023meanfield,zhenjiefict}).